MarcoLodini/windows365/Windows365/link/onboarding.md

 To use this onboarding method, make sure each user:

 - Has the required licensing (Microsoft Entra Premium, Intune, Windows, and so on).
-- Has permissions to join devices to Microsoft Entra IP.
+- Has permissions to join devices to Microsoft Entra ID.
 - Doesn't exceed the maximum number of devices that can be joined.
 - Isn't blocked from Intune enrollment by any restrictions or device limits.
 - Has a Cloud PC provisioned and consented to single sign-on.